 Mediated searching is a fee based search service, performed by an intermediary, which may include databases beyond those offered by Brunel University Library.
-Before contacting such a service, we recommend that you try using the free websites, such as Scirus and Esp@cenet.
+Before contacting such a service, we recommend that you try using the free websites, such as Esp@cenet.
 However, if you do decide that you want a mediated patent search, then you could consider the services offered by the Intellectual Property Office and the British Library.
 Staff at both these services would have access to the Derwent World Patents Index (DWPI), amongst other databases.

 DWPI is a key patent database, covering patents from over 40 countries.
 One of its special features is that patents for the same invention in different countries are grouped together.
 In DWPI, the first patent to be published is called the basic patent, subsequent patents from other countries are called equivalents and the group of related patents is called a patent family.
 DWPI's other special features include: enhanced titles, abstracts written by in-house staff and indexing.
 Start dates vary by subject: 1963 for pharmaceuticals, 1966 onwards for polymers, 1970 onwards for general chemicals, and 1974 onwards for electrical/electronic engineering patents.